“You can’t upload love, you can’t download time, you can’t Google all of life’s answers. You must actually live some of your life.” – Anonymous

 Now let’s move on from our screen time to how our children’s screen time affects them.
 There is robust research in this area that reveals interesting data.
 I have included a summary of many of the more well-known studies to date (citations listed below).

-- Preschool-aged children’s manual dexterity skills were inversely related to their screen time use.
+- Preschool-aged children’s manual dexterity skills were inversely related to screen time use.3

-- Kids at age 4 who spent more time using devices and watching television showed lower emotional understanding and relationship skills at age 6.
+- Kids aged 4 who spent more time using devices and watching television showed lower emotional understanding and relationship skills at age 6.4

-- Teens who spend more time on social media and television are more likely to have lower self-esteem and problems with depression and other mental health symptoms.
-Children in grades 8-12 have increasing rates of depression and suicide, and those who spend more time on social media and electronic devices are at significantly higher risk.
+- Teens spending more time on social media and television are likelier to have lower self-esteem, depression, and other mental health symptoms.
+Children in grades 8-12 have increasing rates of depression and suicide, and those who spend more time on social media and electronic devices are at significantly higher risk.5

-- More time on devices and reduced time spent on learning activities such as reading lead to worse academic outcomes for older students.
+- More time on devices and reduced time spent on learning activities such as reading lead to worse academic outcomes for older students.6

-- Adolescents aged 15 and 16 years who at baseline are without symptoms of ADHD developed subsequent symptoms of ADHD over a 24-month follow-up with a higher frequency of digital media use.
+- Adolescents aged 15 and 16 years who, at baseline, are without symptoms of ADHD developed subsequent symptoms of ADHD over a 24-month follow-up with a higher frequency of digital media use.7

 - Screens are a risk factor for children in all age groups to be overweight or obese.
 This also carries with it health concerns related to obesity, including diabetes and high blood pressure.